Landlord Harassment Guide

 Landlord harassment includes behaviors intended to force tenants to move or retaliate for asserting rights.
 These actions may violate landlord-tenant laws and fair housing protections.

-Common Examples of Harassment
+Types of Landlord Harassment

-Threats & Intimidation
+Threats and Intimidation

-Retaliation for Rights
+Retaliation for Complaints

-Discriminatory Treatment
+Discriminatory Harassment

 Documentation Checklist